History of Abercrombie & Fitch: From 2000 on

 In January 2010, A&F launched its A&F Cares feature highlighting its philanthropic efforts.
 Keeping to its commitment, the company shut down ruehl.com on January 22, and closed doors to all final Ruehl stores by the end of the month.
 Analysts began noting encouraging signs of financial progress, in March, for the company, citing A&F's successful international expansion and better inventory management.
-Also around that time, a historical fishing line dryer, made by A&F in the early 1900s, was sold to an A&F model for $590 USD.
+Also around that time, a historical fishing line dryer, made by A&F in the early 1900s, was sold to an A&F model for US$590.
 As a marketing move, A&F announced the relaunch of the A&F Quarterly on 17 July 2010 as a part of its "Screen Test" Back-to-School marketing campaign designed to attract more consumer attention and sales.
 In August, CEO Mike Jeffries announced that Abercrombie & Fitch would close roughly 60 stores in 2010.
 Later that month, CFO Jonathan Ramsden said another 50 stores could close in 2011.
 Profits began to pick up by September 2010 to larger than predicted results (attributed to the result of the major "Screen Test" campaign and numerous sales held throughout the season).
 By October, the company was stated as being well ahead its competitors (a first since the economic turndown).
 The brand opened a flagship in Copenhagen and Fukuoka in November 2010, and another one in Paris by May 2011.

 On February 15, 2012, A&F announced plans to close 180 more underperforming U.S. stores by 2015 while continuing to expand in Europe and Asia.

 In 2013, the company's trendy, upscale image took a hit when comments made by Jeffries in 2006 that disparaged customers with body types that do not resemble Abercrombie & Fitch models resurfaced.
 The resulting backlash launched a viral internet campaign called "Fitch the Homeless", which aimed to subvert and mock the company's carefully manicured image of "exclusionary" style by distributing used Abercrombie & Fitch clothes to homeless and needy persons.

 The Hollister flagship store in New York City was closed in 2019.
-By 2021, Abercrombie & Fitch flagship locations in Dusseldorf, Germany; London, England; Munich, Germany; and Paris, France; Brussels, Belgium; Madrid, Spain; and Fukuoka, Japan were all closed.
+By 2021, Abercrombie & Fitch flagship locations in Düsseldorf, Germany; London, England; Munich, Germany; and Paris, France; Brussels, Belgium; Madrid, Spain; and Fukuoka, Japan were all closed.
 The original flagship location in New York City was also slated to close but has remained open.